cicsdev/cics-java-recgen/README.md

 * CICS TS V4.2 or later
 * Java SE 1.7 or later on the z/OS system
 * Java SE 1.7 or later on the workstation
-* Eclipse with WebSphere Developer Tools and CICS Explorer SDK installed
+* Eclipse with CICS Explorer SDK installed
+* IBM Record Generator for Java V3.0

 ## Configuration